LANL-Seismoacoustics/infrapy/docs/source/quickstart.rst

         infrapy plot_dets --local-detect-label example1-ev0  --local-loc-label example1-ev0

-    The analysis steps are udpated as localization is performed and the resulting location and origin time information is printed to screen as well as written into an output file (the output file for InfraPy's localization is also a .json format file, but it's naming convention uses ".loc.json" to distinguish it from a detection result file)
+    The analysis steps are udpated as localization is performed and the resulting location and origin time information is printed to screen as well as written into an output file (the output file for InfraPy's localization is also a .json format file, but it's naming convention uses ".loc.json" to distinguish it from a ".dets.json" detection file)

     .. code-block:: none